 Exception for Immediate Relatives of U.S. Citizens

-While there is legal precedent that immediate relatives of U.S. citizens are exempt from misrepresentation under the previous 30/60 day rule, the first 90 days should be considered risky for an adjustment of status.
+While there is legal precedent that immediate relatives of U.S. citizens are exempt from misrepresentation under an older 30/60 day rule, the first 90 days should be considered risky for an adjustment of status.
 Based on two cases (the Matter of Battista and the Matter of Cavazos), immediate relatives of U.S. citizens who wish to apply for adjustment of status are exempt from the misrepresentation.

 Nonetheless, this is still risky territory.
 If you entered the United States with a nonimmigrant visa (or visa waiver program or border crossing card) and want to adjust status as an immediate relative (or even get married) within 90 days of entry, speak to an immigration attorney first to ensure there aren’t other factors that affect you.